Using protein blocks to build custom fragment libraries from protein structures: Results

 \subsection{Template database}

-The final template database consisted of 5391 protein chains clustered at < 30\% sequence identity and having a resolution of < 3\AA.
-The examination of the secondary structural elements distribution in the curated database showed that it is populated with 44.76\% helices, 27.82\% of strands and 27.42\% coils and loops.
-In terms of PBs, the database corresponded to 29.9\% PB \textit{m} the central part of alpha-helices, 19.13\% PB \textit{d} the central part of a strand and 51\% of other PBs (or coils), which approximated to the general protein secondary structure distribution (regular and irregular) \cite{Valadie2010}.
+The final template database (PDB30) comprised 5,391 protein chains, each with less than 30\% sequence identity and a resolution better than 3\AA{}.
+The distribution of secondary structural elements showed that it is composed of 44.8\% $\alpha$-helices, 27.8\% of $\beta$-sheets and 27.4\% coils.
+In terms of PBs, the distribution was 29.9\% PB \textit{m} (representing the central part of $\alpha$-helices), 19.1\% PB \textit{d} (the central part of a $\beta$-strand) and 51.0\% other PBs (mainly coils).
+This closely reflects the typical distribution of regular and irregular secondary structures observed in proteins \cite{Valadie2010}.

-Our database contained templates from 10 out of 12 SCOP representative classes, with the majority being associated to the 4 main SCOP classes.
-Out of 5391 proteins, 1962 found no corresponding SCOP hit.
-This might be due to delay in synchronisation of structural annotation data across platforms.
+The PDB30 database includes representatives from 10 out of 12 SCOP classes, with the majority belonging to the four main SCOP classes.
+Out of the 5,391 protein chains, 1,962 could not be assigned a corresponding SCOP class, likely due to delays in the synchronisation of structural annotation data across databases.